jesperlycke/MagicAccount/TESTS.md

 * Try to deposit amount that is a float
 * Try to deposit amount that is negative
 * Try to deposit amount that is null
-* Try to deposit an amount above the max deposit for one day
+* Try to deposit an amount different from the deposit for one day
-* Try to deposit an amount that bringes the total deposit for today above the max
 * Try to deposit an amount that would bring the total over max allowed for the account
 * Try to deposit a legal amount and check that the tables reflect this deposit